Fused Glass Powder Sgraffito Drawings

 THE PROCESS

-The first step is to make a copy of the photo.
-I draw lines to map out where key features are on the pig.
-Then, I place opaque creme color glass over the image.
-Now, I have a road map to follow.
-Next, I dust a fine layer of black powder on the glass and move the powder around with a business card to create the shape and lines.
-I use various tools to refine the shape and create texture (notice the eyelashes).
-The final stage, adding pink, green and topaz frit for a subtle pop of color.
-I cut a piece of black glass slightly larger than the picture and place on the bottom, to frame the piece.
-It’s ready to go in the kiln.
+The first step is to make a copy of my photograph.
+I draw lines on the copy to map out where key features are on the pig (eyes, ears, top of head, hooves).
+This is my road map to ensure my drawing is accurate in size and placement.
+Then, I place a cut piece of opaque creme colored glass over the photo, centering it so my reference lines are in the right spot.
+Next, I dust a fine layer of black powder on the glass and move the powder around with a business card to create the drawing.
+I use various tools to refine the shape and add details to the drawing (see picture below-notice the eyelashes).
+When the drawing is finished, it’s ready to be fired in the kiln.
+The next day, I take it out of the kiln and add pops of color using frit (crushed glass).
+I carefully sprinkle the frit on key areas of my drawing.
+Lastly, I cut a piece of black glass, slightly larger than the drawing, and place it on the bottom.
+Now, it’s ready to go in the kiln for a second firing.
+The final result, a handmade Sgraffito drawing on glass.